|

 and can be smoked, snorted, orally ingested, or injected.
 The drug alters

 moods in different ways, depending on how it is taken.
+Immediately after smoking the drug or injecting it intravenously, the

 user experiences an intense rush or "flash" that lasts only a few minutes